 Luckily I wasn’t the only one crying.
-Every time a scene ended and they were changing the scenery around, you could hear people sniffing and when it ended you could see quite a few other people with damp faces.
+Every time a scene ended and they were changing the set around, you could hear people sniffing and when it ended you could see quite a few other people with damp faces.

-As with all of my reviews, I’ll be keeping this as spoiler free as possible, so I won’t go into any real details of the story line; instead I’m going to include the press release overview I was sent:
+I won’t go into any real details of the story line; instead I’m going to include the press release overview I was sent:

 Alice Howland is stubborn, clever and driven – a professional at the top of her game.
 But,